Followup: Normal Mapping Without Precomputed Tangents

 Intermission: Tangents vs Cotangents

 The way that normal mapping is traditionally defined is, as I think, flawed, and I would like to point this out with a simple C++ metaphor.
-Suppose we had a class for vectors, for example called Vector3, but we also had a different class for covectors.
-The latter are vectors that are made from the coefficients of a plane equation, and they transform differently than ordinary vectors.
-As you may know, normal vectors are an example of covectors.
-Suppose the class for covectors was called Covector3, having the same functionality as Vector3, but not compatible for assignment.
+Suppose we had a class for vectors, for example called Vector3, but we also had a different class for covectors, called Covector3.
+The latter would be a clone of the ordinary vector class, except that it behaves differently under a transformation (Edit 2018: see this article for a comprehensive introduction to the theory behind covectors and dual spaces).
+As you may know, normal vectors are an example of such covectors, so we’re going to declare them as such.
 Now imagine the following function:

 Vector3 tangent;